botacatalin/HashCompute/README.md

 HashCompute
 ===========

-Java program that computes different types of hash functions
+This software can compute several hash functions used in verification of messages / file integrity.